JetBrains/Qodana/topics/before-running-qodana.md

 [//]: # (title: Before inspecting your code)

 %product% can perform specific steps before inspecting your code.
 For example, it can install a software package, run scripts, or otherwise prepare your project for inspection.
-For these purposes, you can develop a script to run within a
+For this reason, you can prepare a script that can be run within a %product% Docker container as shown below:
-%product% Docker container that can be adapted to your needs, for example:

 ```shell
 #! /bin/sh